How cultural differences impact international business in 2017

 Organizational hierarchy and attitudes towards management roles can also vary widely between cultures.
 Whether or not those in junior or middle-management positions feel comfortable speaking up in meetings, questioning senior decisions, or expressing a differing opinion can be dictated by cultural norms.
 Often these attitudes can be a reflection of a country’s societal values or level of social equality.
 For instance, a country such as Japan, which traditionally values social hierarchy, relative status, and respect for seniority, brings this approach into the workplace.
 This hierarchy helps to define roles and responsibilities across the organization.
 This also means that those in senior management positions command respect and expect a certain level of formality and deference from junior team members.

-However, Scandinavian countries, such as Norway, which emphasize societal equality, tend to have comparatively flat organizational hierarchy.
+However, Scandinavian countries, such as Norway, which emphasize societal equality, tend to have a comparatively flat organizational hierarchy.
 In turn, this can mean relatively informal communication and an emphasis on cooperation across the organization.
 When defining roles in multinational teams with diverse attitudes and expectations of organizational hierarchy, it can be easy to see why these cultural differences can present a challenge.

 As part of our mission to become the world’s most relevant business school, Hult is dedicated to preparing our students for the challenges and opportunities of working across borders and cultures.
 A big part of this preparation is understanding the role culture plays in international business.
 In many ways, the Hult classroom mirrors today’s business environment, with students of 130 nationalities collaborating and studying together.
 And not only are our students multicultural, our faculty is too.
 Many have lived, worked, and taught across Europe, Asia, the Middle East, and beyond.

 Outside of the classroom, Hult students have the opportunity to experience life, culture, and commerce in today’s most dynamic business centers through our global campus rotation program.
-This international learning environment offers a true global perspective and unique insight into culture and business practices from all over the world.
+This international learning environment offers a truly global perspective and unique insight into culture and business practices from all over the world.

 Have you ever encountered cultural differences in your workplace that were surprising?
 Tell us in the comments below.